magento/devdocs/guides/v2.3/magento-functional-testing-framework/release-2/merging.md

 ### Update a test

-Any change must specify it's sequence.
-This means it must include information about where it should be inserted relative to other test steps.
+Any change must include information about where it should be inserted relative to other test steps in scope of test.
-Usually, is is relative to the original, but can reference itself or other change files.

-This is done by a `before` or `after` element.
+This is done using the `before` or `after` element.
-The action can only specify either a before or after.
+The action can only specify either a before or after correspondingly.
-See the above examples.
+See the examples given above.

 #### Add a test step